fakhirula/Mazer-Codeigniter/README.md

 - Open the [demo page](http://zuramai.github.io/mazer/demo)
 - Open the original template (https://github.com/zuramai/mazer)

-### Note
-- If you want to make some changes in the CSS style.
-Don't edit the `.css` file, use the SCSS file instead.
-- Since we use Nunjucks, if you want to make changes to the HTML structure, make sure you change the source file (Nunjucks) located in `src`.

-## License
-Mazer is under MIT License.

 ## About the Author
 Mazer is created by Saugi.
 Mazer-Codeigniter Remade by Rul.